aarhusstadsarkiv/backup/readme.md

 # Backup
-Commandline tool query the backup-files generated from our Google-based metadata-store ("oas"-backups).
+Commandline tool used to query the backup-files generated from our Google-based metadata-store ("oas"-backups).
 These backup files are located here `AFD-Aarhus Stadsarkiv/_DIGITALT_ARKIV/ark_meta_backup`

 In time, a `fetch` subcommand that generated a new backup-file, will be implemented.
 For now only the `search` subcommand is in use